Ukyo Katayama: Other sports

-He has been participating other sporting events as an official invitee, such as Honolulu Marathon and Honolulu Century Ride.
+Katayama has been participating other sporting events as an official invitee, such as Honolulu Marathon and Honolulu Century Ride.

 Media appearances

-He is now a commentator of Formula One in Japan, for Fuji TV.
+Katayama is now a commentator of Formula One in Japan, for Fuji TV.
 He also co-hosts the motoring program Samurai Wheels for NHK World.
 In 1996 he was a guest judge on Iron Chef.

 Helmet

 Katayama's helmet was blue with a red and white stripe crossing the rear area and going in the sides forming an oblique letter T, and a vertical red and white stripe going across the top (until the visor).